jannfis/acme-distributed/README.md

 **First things first:**

+*  This documentation is quite **out of date** - sorry for that, I'm working on new documentation.
 *  Only HTTP authorization requests are currently supported
 *  You need an existing ACME account and private key, this client currently cannot create accounts (feature is on the roadmap, tho)